 Our first stop within Torres del Paine was Laguna Amarga.
 We had stopped here the day before, but on this day, we had more time to get out, walk around, and shoot photos.
 It was also a bit lighter out than it had been the day before.
 It was a calm morning and the reflection was stunning!

 Lake Overlook and Mirador Salto Grande

 We drove further into the park, soon stopping at Mirador Lago Nordenskjold.
 We saw some guanacos (cousin on the llama) on the way!
 This was our first real look at the Cuernos del Paine, and the rugged peaks over the lakes with the early morning light took our breath away.

 Just down the road, we stopped at Mirador Salto Grande.
 This stop had a short walk from the parking area to the waterfall overlook.
 The view was stunning with the vibrant blue water flowing through the valley with snowcapped peaks and lakes all around.
 There are some stairs and little paths in the area offering varying viewpoints of the waterfall.
-Some of the group also walked the nearby hill to get a great view of the cuernos.
+Some of the group also walked to the nearby hill to get a great view of the Cuernos.

 The valley is scattered with lakes, and the next one we came to was Lago Pehoe.
 We stopped along the road and walked a very short ways to get a beautiful view over the lake, the lodge below, and the mountains.
 Hosteria Pehoe can be seen on an island, a bridge connecting it to the land below the road.
 It was all so picturesque!